prakhar19/Numerical-Methods/README.md

 All code currently in C++.
 Should run in C too with some minor print statement changes.

+These were mostly done as part of my college course.

 ## Included Numerical Methods (C++)

 Currently includes the following: